Welcome to West Liberty University’s Office of Accessibility Services!

 “What if I Need to Request Housing Accommodations?”

-Housing requests require coordination between the Learning and Student Development Center and Housing and Student Life (Marcella Snyder, Associate Dean of Student Services).
+Housing requests require coordination between the Learning & Student Development Center and Housing and Student Life (Marcella Snyder, Associate Dean of Student Services).
 You can begin by printing the form below and having a treating physician/clinician complete as indicated.
-The form can be submitted to ADA Coordinator (Bridgette Dawson) who will contact Housing and Student Life to begin making necessary arrangements.
-Any student requesting housing accommodations should be on file with the Office of Tutoring and Accessibility Services.
+The form can be submitted to ADA Coordinator (Christopher McPherson) who will contact Housing and Student Life to begin making necessary arrangements.
+Any student requesting housing accommodations should be on file with the Office of Accessibility Services.

 “Whose Responsibility Is It to Seek Accommodation?”